george-apazidis/portfolio/5050/expanding-cards/README.md

 # Expanding Cards

 This project contains a set of cards with one 'active' card that is expanded.
-The set of cards behave like an accordion with only one active card expanded at once.
+The set of cards behaves like an accordion with only one active card expanded at once.
 When a non-active card is clicked, it then gets expanded, while causing the previous active card to collapse.